Emily-Herndon/Ensemble-Client/README.md

 - Jsonwebtoken was used to to share security information between two parties: a client and a server.
 - Cloudary was used to upload images to be referenced as URLs
 - Multer was used to handle multipart form data on the server
-- flowbite/flowbite react
+- flowbite/flowbite-react was used for modals and other styling things
-- react-router-dom allowed for routing methods on the client side
-- react-icons was used for icons
+- react-router-dom allowed for routing methods on the client side live - react-icons was used for icons
 - react-responsive-carousel was used to create carousel